Rock Island and the Quad Cities

 "As a student when I was tired of eating fast food and frozen pizza, Fresh Eatery is where I would go.
 The food is fresh, healthy and so delicious!"

-• Breakfast: Start your day well-caffeinated with a New Orleans-style iced coffee and breakfast sandwich from Redband Coffee Company (329 E. 4th St., Davenport IA).
+• Breakfast: Start your day well-caffeinated with a New Orleans-style iced coffee and breakfast sandwich from Redband Coffee Company (329 E. 4th St., Davenport).
 The lines are often long and there’s no indoor seating, but we promise it’s worth it.
 Walk up or drive through and enjoy your breakfast on the go or find a sunny spot outside.

 Downtown Davenport’s Adler Theater (136 E. 3rd St.) is a great place to catch Broadway musicals, big name music acts and comedians and more.

-"I go out of my way for Redband's New Orleans Style Iced Coffee!
+"I go out of my way for Redband's New Orleans style iced coffee!
 Then take a walk over to the Farmer's Market or just along the river."

-Beer & wine connoisseur
+Beer and wine connoisseur

-• Morning: Take a walk on the Mississippi River Trail (MRT) in Iowa or Illinois.
+• Morning: Take a walk on the Mississippi River Trail in Iowa or Illinois.
 The concrete and asphalt path passes through riverfront communities on both sides of the river and offers sweeping riverfront views all along the trail.

 • Lunch: Grab a bite at Zeke’s Island Cafe, a chill spot for Hawaiian-, Asian- and Caribbean-inspired plates.
 Enjoy the casual atmosphere, large portions and affordable prices.

-• Afternoon: If you’re still craving river views after you morning walk, head to the Skybridge in downtown Davenport.
+• Afternoon: If you’re still craving river views after your morning walk, head to the Skybridge in downtown Davenport.
 Enjoy an expansive view of the Iowa/Illinois border framed by the Mississippi River, Arsenal and Centennial bridges.

 • Dinner: La Rancherita (4118 14th Ave., Rock Island), is beloved by Augustana students, faculty and staff.
-This unassuming restaurant is a great place for authentic mexican cuisine at a great price.
+This unassuming restaurant is a great place for authentic Mexican cuisine at a great price.
 Portions are fair and the staff is friendly.

 "La Rancherita: great food, super affordable and really close to campus.
 10/10 would recommend!"